UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

 To complete the steps in this article, you must have appropriate access to a subscription in both the Azure Stack portal and Public Azure portal.

-## Create a virtual network in Azure stack
+## Create a virtual network in Azure Stack

 First, you'll need to create a virtual network.
 This virtual network will be able to send and receive traffic through the virtual network gateway.